Introduction

 Objective 1.
 Content analysis of reports for Practicum 1

 To evaluate the reports, a content analysis was conducted on 100 texts from a random sample of reports prepared by Master's students over nine years of program implementation.
-Below are typical judgments demonstrating the master's degree students' focus on the external manifestations of the "atmosphere" of the RO school, while insufficiently analyzing the factors that ensure the developmental nature of the educational environment.
+Below are typical judgments demonstrating the master's degree students' focus on the external manifestations of the "atmosphere" of the DL school, while insufficiently analyzing the factors that ensure the developmental nature of the educational environment.

 According to the results, 100% of the texts highly praised the psychological climate: "The teenagers' voices expressed interest, energy, and a feeling that school was part of their lives, not an obligation."
 72% of the reports noted that "lessons are noisy," with half concluding that "this distracts children, and they may not hear the teacher."
 53% of the reports noted that the teacher "rarely makes comments," "is open to dialogue, ready to listen, discuss, and support."
-64% of the reports used the category "error"; a common formulation was: "children have no fear of making mistakes."
+64% of the reports used the category "mistake"; a common formulation was: "children have no fear of making mistakes."
 84% of the texts included the category "evaluation" related to errors: "no evaluation - no fear of being punished by parents or ridiculed by peers; the child has the opportunity and desire to ask questions."
 Negative evaluative judgments often fall under the category of "visual aids" (21% of reports): "homemade, sloppy diagrams," "why not buy large, beautiful aids?"
-The remaining 79% of texts contain no comments about visual aids, even though the graduate students attended lessons and were able to observe the emergence of diagrams as a result of group discussion and joint recording of content.
+The remaining 79% of texts contain no comments about visual aids, even though the graduate students attended lessons and were able to observe the emergence of diagrams as a result of group discussion and joint recording of content development.

 Some studies (33%) contain judgments demonstrating a willingness to interpret observed features within the logic of the learning process (for example, an indication that the teacher acts as the organizer of the study).
 However, such judgments often remain abstract: it is unclear what specific observable characteristics and mechanisms of learning activity underlie them.
 One report asserts that "the main method of work is posing problematic situations," which is theoretically correct, but not always supported by an analysis of specific episodes of the lesson; sometimes, theory is "superimposed" on fragments of observations without revealing the psychological meaning of the situation.
 Overall, the distribution of judgments and the modality of assessments allow us to conclude: